durham-qlm/ElecSus/README.md

 > may be some bugs introduced that have not been found yet.
 If you find any bugs, please raise an issue
 > on GitHub and the team will address it soon.
 Alternatively please fix anything and create a pull request,
 > and your changes will be merged.
+>
+> **Version Incompatibility**: There is currently a known issue with wxpython and python 3.10 that means
+> ElecSus only supports python 3.9 and below.
+This will be updated once these issues are resolved.

 ElecSus v3.0.7: Extension to Arbitrary magnetic field vectors